Notice of Pre-AIA or AIA Status

 Regarding Claim 1, Amman teaches:

-A clip body (1) having a first end, a second end (see below) and a pair of side walls (see
+a clip body (1) having a first end, a second end, and a pair of side walls (see below)

-below) extending from the first end to the second end and defining an internal cavity (Fig. 6) of the clip body, each side wall being provided with a window (3);
+extending from the first end to the second end and defining an internal cavity (Fig. 6) of the clip body, each side wall including a window (3)…

-a pair of retaining portions (4) extending from the side walls at the second end of the clip body, each of the retaining portions comprising:
+…a pair of retaining portions (4) extending from the side walls at the second end of the clip body, each of the pair of retaining portions comprising:

-a protruding portion (see below) that protrudes through the window in the respective side wall and is deflectable into the internal cavity of the clip body when the fastening clip is mounted through the hole of the component, and
+a protruding portion (see below) extending through the window in the respective side wall and being deflectable into the internal cavity of the clip body when the fastening clip is inserted through the hole of the component;

-an end portion (16) provided within the internal cavity of the clip body; and
+an end portion (16) disposed within the internal cavity and configured to contact the protuberance; and

-a head portion (6) provided at the first end of the clip body and protruding from the side walls.
+a head portion (6) disposed at the first end of the clip body and protruding outwardly from the side walls.

 PNG